aastorl/aastorl/README.md

 🎶 Music Side

-Besides coding, I'm also a music indie artist.
+Besides coding, I'm also an indie musician
 I compose, record, and publish my own songs — you can find me on Spotify!

 🎧 [Check out my music on Spotify]